lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/dropTable.svg" target="./diagrams/dropTable.svg" alt="syntax diagram for a drop table command" layout="@break@" -->

 Drop a table definition from the catalog.
-If the table does not exist, you receive an error, unless the *IF EXISTS* options is specified.
+If the table does not exist, you receive an error, unless the `IF EXISTS` option is specified.

 Note: This command does not delete any data in {{site.data.keyword.cos_short}}.
 It only removes the table definition from the catalog.